 Skip to Main Content

-The Gullah-Geechee are descendants of enslaved West African people who worked on coastal plantations from North Carolina to northern Florida.
+The Gullah-Geechees are descendants of enslaved West African people who worked on coastal plantations from North Carolina to northern Florida.

 Collage of images from Sapelo Island